loubonlyi/studentperformance-analysis/README.md

 Seaborn

 Usage:
 To run the analysis, execute the student_performance_analysis.py script.
-This will generate the dataset, calculate the correlation, and display the regression plot.Е
+This will generate the dataset, calculate the correlation, and display the regression plot.